Spring Hill, East Cowes: Robert Shedden and John Goodrich

-Neither of these two men ever lived at Spring Hill, which became the home of their descendants.
+None of these two men ever lived at Spring Hill, which became the home of their descendants.
 However, their story is pivotal, as to how the family earned their fame and fortune.

 Arriving in Isle of Wight County, Virginia, America, the fortune-seeking Scot, Robert Shedden found himself at the Nansemond Tobacco Plantation, owned by John Goodrich, where he was given employment.
-Goodrich also had a merchant trading business, owning twenty five ships, which largely transported tobacco to Britain and gunpowder back to America.
+Goodrich also had a merchant trading business, owning 25 ships, which largely transported tobacco to Britain and gunpowder back to America.
 Shedden prospered there and he soon ended up in partnership with Goodrich.
 He also ended up marrying John Goodrich's fourteen-year-old daughter Agatha in 1767 and their families were further joined, when Robert's younger brother Jack married Mary Goodrich, another of John Goodrich's daughters.

 With the start of the American War of Independence in 1775, much of the trade between Britain and America was outlawed.
 This put the Sheddens and Goodrichs in a difficult position and led to them both falling foul of the American authorities.

 Robert Shedden was arrested in 1776, charged with supporting the Crown.
 However, he managed to escape and set sail for New York City, which was still under British control.
-But he lost everything, when his property was seized and his house burned to the ground.
+He lost everything when his property was seized and his house burned to the ground.
 John Goodrich went on the run, but was captured in 1778 and imprisoned at Williamsburg.
 He was awaiting a death sentence for treason, but also managed to escape and make his way to New York.